 There is an increased risk if there is a family history of neural tube defects.
-If a previous child has a neural tube defect the risk is 5% (1 in 20).
+If a previous child has a neural tube defect the risk is 5 percent (1 in 20).

 2. How can she lower the risk of having another affected child?

-She should take 1 mg folic acid daily until she falls pregnant and then continue to take folic acid until three months after conception.
+She should take 1 mg folic acid daily until she falls pregnant and then continue to take folic acid until 3 months after conception.

 3. How effective is periconceptional folic acid supplementation in lowering the risk for another neural tube defect?

-It should significantly lower the risk of neural tube defect by up to 70%.
+It should significantly lower the risk of neural tube defect by up to 70 percent.

 4. How can a pregnant woman be screened for a fetus with a neural tube defect?